 Even during the fully online CLIMATE Transformation Summit in June 2021, which connected around 600 participants with climate experts and solution providers, emissions were significantly lesser as compared to an offline event.
 Together with our partner Fokus Zukunft GmbH & Co.
 KG, we calculated 4t of CO2 emissions, which included the use of Zoom, YouTube broadcast, Slack and Gather-Town as well as the travel of two team members by train.
 Through a gold standard wind power project in Turkey, we offset twice the emissions created.

 THE CLIMATE TRANSFORMATION IN 2022

 Implementing climate goals together – that’s the motto for the coming year 2022.
-Our learnings from the CLIMATE Readiness Check will help us to drive forward the climate transformation within our own company and to focus in the coming year on measures that have not been taken care of so far.
+Our learnings from the CLIMATE Performance Assessment will help us to drive forward the climate transformation within our own company and to focus in the coming year on measures that have not been taken care of so far.
 We have recognized that it is not sufficient to simply offer a climate-friendly product or service.
 Every company must start internally, make the entire corporate DNA climate-friendly and prioritize sustainability as a core area of corporate management.
 The most important trend for this in the coming year will be supply chain decarbonization – climate relevant procurement decisions are what matter!
 Let’s make this happen in 2022 and seize the opportunities of climate transformation by working together through cross-industry cooperation to develop concrete measures and implement climate targets along the entire supply chain.